Holomorphic curves in Stein domains and the tau-invariant: Introduction

 \subsection{Acknowledgements}

-\emph{We would like to thank Steven Boyer for some suggestions that led to the application to double covers of quasi-alternating links, Daniele Celoria for letting us use some of his computer programs for numerical experiments, and Peter Feller for inspiring this work with a wonderful talk about the $A_n$-realisation problem.
-Last but not least we thank Irving Dai, and Irena Matkovi\v c for generously sharing their expertise.}
+{\smaller[1] We would like to thank Steven Boyer for some suggestions that led to the application to double-covers of quasi-alternating links, Daniele Celoria for letting us use some of his computer programs for numerical experiments, Ian Zemke for sending us some corrections, and the anonymous referee for the many useful suggestions and for pointing out a mistake in a previous version of Theorem 1.7.
+We thank Peter Feller for inspiring this work with a wonderful talk about the $A_n$-realisation problem, and Burak \"Ozba\u gc\i\:for carefully reviewing an earlier version of this manuscript.
+Last but not least, we thank Irving Dai and Irena Matkovi\v c for generously sharing their expertise.
+The ideas for the paper were developed at CIRGET, based at the Universit\'e du Qu\'ebec \`a Montr\'eal (UQAM).}